Things To Do in Indianapolis With Kids

 Now that we’ve really raved about White River State Park, Eagle Creek Park is another great one to check out with the kids.
 Eagle Creek is one of the largest city parks in the country.
 Home of the Go Ape Treetop Adventure, you’ll find everything from hiking trails to beaches.
 There is truly something for everyone here.
 If you love the water, this is the place for you, with everything from kayaks to sailboat rentals.

-3. Victory Field, home of the Indianapolis Indians minor league baseball team, is a great stadium to watch a game and do it at an affordable price.
-Baseball is our favorite sport; who doesn’t love a good baseball game?
+Victory Field, home of the Indianapolis Indians minor league baseball team, is a great stadium to watch a game and do it at an affordable price.
+But seriously, who doesn’t love a good baseball game?
 Hot dogs and peanuts?
 An excited crowd?
 Even if you’re not a huge fan of the sport, there’s something for everyone here.

 Holliday Park is a great playground for children.
 You can also find hiking trails and green spaces for a picnic and the Nature Center is huge!
 There are several feeding stations for feeding the birds.
 If you’ve got kids who are obsessed with birds of all kinds, like mine, this is perfect.